- About Us

 2. Teams will review the following two QIAT documents and then fill out the Self-Evaluation Form together.
-The team leader emails the self-evaluation form to email@example.com and firstname.lastname@example.org by Sept 30.
+The team leader emails the self-evaluation form to firstname.lastname@example.org and by Sept 30.
 A total of 10 points can be earned for each team member.

 3. ABLE Tech recommends the team leader share the self-assessment form with district administration and special education staff to inform others about the Quality Indicators for AT and how the training and resources will help the AT team support others in the district.
 The self-assessment score is an excellent way for teams to see the areas where improvements can be made.
 The ABLE Tech AT Training is a five year opportunity for teams to building upon training and build capacity.
 Pre and post scoring will be tracked to show growth, skill transfer, and application.

 1. Team’s that participated in last year’s AT training program reviewed the Quality Indicators for Assistive Technology (QIAT), completed the QIAT self-evaluation form and developed a district improvement plan.
 For your first assignment, please email others in your district about the AT Team training and the benefits. (email template is below).